MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 TPM 2.0 provides a secure, hardware-backed storage for sensitive keys and data.
 Every component loaded during the boot process is measured and the measurements stored in the TPM.
 By verifying the hardware root-of-trust it elevates the protection provided by capabilities like BitLocker, which uses TPM 2.0 and facilitates the creation of attestation-based workflows.
-These attestation-base workflows can be incorporated into zero-trust security strategies.
+These attestation-based workflows can be incorporated into zero-trust security strategies.

 Learn more about [Trusted Platform Modules](/windows/security/information-protection/tpm/trusted-platform-module-overview) and [how Windows uses the TPM](/windows/security/information-protection/tpm/how-windows-uses-the-tpm).